JasmineJ11/Meowww/README.md

 Jasmine was walking to school when she noticed something interesting.

 There was a cat that was very hungry.
 The cat was wondering if it's a he or a she!
+Then the cat realized that it doesn't really matter.

+The end!